 - Loss of status as a dependent child under plan rules.

 One of the most important rights an employee has is the right to be notified of his or her rights under COBRA within a certain number of days after a qualifying event.
 An employer (or administrator) typically must provide to the employee notification of the employee's COBRA rights within a certain number of days.
 When an employer does not do so, it can be liable to you for several types of damages.

-If you have suffered any of the above events, and your employer has not provided you with a COBRA notice, please contact an employment lawyer at The Weiner Law Firm LLC.
+If you have suffered any of the above events, and your employer has not provided you with a COBRA notice, please contact an employment lawyer at Weiner & Sand LLC.